Key points about coping with a natural disaster

 Distress will improve for most tamariki with the love, care, and support from whānau

-Parents are the best support for children who have been through a traumatic event.
-Most young people's distress will improve with the love, care, and support from their family and whānau.
-Unfortunately, it's impossible to predict those small numbers of young people who will have significant ongoing emotional difficulties following a natural disaster.
+Parents are the best support for tamariki who have been through a traumatic event.
+Most young people's distress will improve with the love, care, and support of their whānau.
+A few rangatahi may have ongoing emotional difficulties after a natural disaster.
+Unfortunately, it is impossible to predict who will and who won't.

 Some children will need support from professionals